Does testosterone drive you to be an entrepreneur?

 How can your fingers show if you have high levels of testosterone?

-In the first, information was utilised from the Centers for Disease Control and Prevention’s National Health and Nutrition Examination Surveys (NHANES) of 2011-2012.
 This included 2,146 observations which found testosterone with self-employment is marginally supported among males but not among females.

 In study two, Professor Nicolaou assessed whether the 2D:4D digit ratio - the ratio of the length of the index finger to the length of the ring finger, a marker of prenatal testosterone exposure - influences the likelihood of self-employment.
 He looked at 449 males and 525 females.